zizooboats/code-challenge/README.md

 - Unit tests;
 - Results linking to a details page;
 - CI implementation;
-- You application is deployed somewhere (Heroku, Now or any other);
+- You application is deployed somewhere (Heroku, Vercel or any other);
 - Application is dockerized;